perdacherMartin/hilbertJoin/README.md

 ### AVX-512 instructions

-- If we apply our Hilbert-curve, auto-vectorization will get eliminated, nevertheless we belive that future compilers will profit from the locality assumptions in the Hilbert curve.
+- If we apply our Hilbert-curve in Intel or GNU compilers, auto-vectorization will get eliminated.
+Nevertheless, we belive that future compilers will profit from the locality assumptions of the Hilbert curve.

 To explicitly ensure, that CMake will use the GNU compiler use: